Taylor Woods: NCAA

 Woods joined the Cornell Big Red women's ice hockey program in 2012, beginning as a third-line centre and playoff specialist during her rookie NCAA season.
 She scored in her first game with the university, finishing her rookie year with 22 points, good for third on the team in goals, including a hat-trick in the ECAC Hockey Tournament Semifinal.
 For her third year with the university, she switched positions to play as a defenceman, before moving back to forward for her senior season.
 She finished her time at Cornell with 81 points in 131 games and remains the sixth leading all-time short handed scorer for the team.

 Professional

-She was drafted 23rd overall by the Brampton Thunder in the 2016 CWHL Draft.